Akash Kapur: Early life and education

-Kapur was born to an Indian father and American mother and raised near Auroville.
-He attended boarding school in the United States when he was sixteen.
+Kapur was born to an Punjabi Indian father and American mother and raised near Auroville.
+He attended boarding school at Phillips Academy, Andover in the United States when he was sixteen.
 Kapur graduated summa cum laude from Harvard University with a major in Social Anthropology.
-He has a DPhil in Socio-Legal Studies from Oxford University (Nuffield College), which he attended as a Rhodes Scholar.
-He also attended the SAIIER (Sri Aurobindo International Institute of Educational Research) school in Auroville, where he grew up, and Phillips Academy, Andover.
+He has a DPhil in Law from Oxford University (Nuffield College), which he attended as a Rhodes Scholar.
+He also attended the SAIIER (Sri Aurobindo International Institute of Educational Research) school in Auroville.